 Save a spot on your Amish Indiana itinerary for the Dutch Country Market.

 They have their own beehives -you can even watch some of them through the window as they work hard every day.
-Honey from their hives as well as hives from beekeepers throughout Indiana are used to make some delicious pure honey in many different flavors.
+Honey from their hives as well as hives from beekeepers throughout Indiana is used to make some delicious pure honey in many different flavors.
 They even have a specialty of PEANUT BUTTER HONEY that is a fan favorite!

 Katie’s Noodles are handmade and sold at the Dutch Country Market.
 If you are lucky like we were, they will be giving out noodle samples for your enjoyment.